 There are things you can do every single day to make yourself a better teacher.
 And to be honest, most of them are pretty entertaining.
 Spend some time reading!
-The Art of Ed has some great articles, but also check out art and education sites like Colossal and Edutopia.
-Listen to some podcasts—Art Ed Radio and Everyday Art Room are specific to art teaching, but there are some other great ones out there as well.
+AOEU has some great articles but also check out art and education sites like Colossal and Edutopia.
+Listen to some podcasts—Art Ed Radio and Everyday Art Room are specific to art teaching but there are some other great ones out there as well.
+You can read about them here and here.
 If you listen and read a little bit each day, those small ideas you gather can add up to significant improvements over time.

-If you are looking for something a little more substantive for your ongoing PD, make sure you check out Art Ed PRO.
-The video tutorials, training, and resources help you take some of those big ideas and get them implemented in your art room.
+If you are looking for something a little more substantive for your ongoing PD, make sure you check out our PRO Packs.
+The video tutorials, training, and resources help you take some of those big ideas and implement them in your art room.
 Having continuous access to ideas on-demand is a huge help when you’re trying to improve your teaching and how you run your classroom.
-A library full of PD that can help you with assessment, organization, classroom management, studio techniques, and just about anything else?
-It doesn’t get much better than that.
+A library full of PD that can help you with assessment, organization, classroom management, studio techniques, and just about anything else—it doesn’t get much better than that.

 As an art teacher, there are few things more enriching or more inspiring than attending an art ed conference.
-AOE puts on on the Art Ed Now online conference twice a year, coming up soon in February and again in August.
-The NAEA national convention is in March, and you likely have a state-level conference happening in the fall.
-Attending even one of these conferences will have many benefits as you bring back new ideas and strategies that will benefit your students and your classroom.
-It can sometimes be challenging to make it work logistically or financially, but there are many reasons to attend.
+AOEU puts on the NOW virtual conference twice a year, coming up soon in February and again in the summer.
+The NAEA national convention is in March and you likely have a state-level conference happening in the fall.
+Attending even one of these conferences will have many benefits as you bring back new ideas and strategies for your students and your classroom.
+It can sometimes be challenging to make it work logistically or financially but there are many reasons to attend.
 You owe it to yourself to try to make it happen.

 There are so many opportunities available to collaborate with our colleagues—music, industrial tech, other electives, and of course classroom teachers.
 Each time collaboration happens, you have the opportunity to take on different perspectives, work with new people, and grow as a teacher.
 It is almost always worthwhile.

 Most teachers are looking for additional learning opportunities.
-Whether you want to make more money, work toward a master’s degree, need to earn hours, or just love to learn, there are a myriad of reasons to take graduate courses.
-The question to ask yourself—will those courses actually be relevant?
-Too often, people go for the quickest or the cheapest classes, and they end up being unhappy because the content isn’t applicable to their work in the art room.
-Take the time and do your research before you sign up—make sure the courses you want to take are engaging and relevant to your daily practice!
+Whether you want to make more money, work toward a master’s degree, need to earn hours, or just love to learn, there is a myriad of reasons to take graduate courses.
+The question to ask yourself is, will those courses actually be relevant?
+Too often, people go for the quickest or the cheapest classes and they end up being unhappy because the content isn’t applicable to their work in the art room.
+Take the time and do your research before you sign up to make sure the courses you want to take are engaging and relevant to your daily practice!

 What upcoming PD opportunities are you most looking forward to?

-What are your goals as an educator this year?
+What are your goals as an art educator this year?